insomnes/aqute/README.md

 ```

 ## Barebone queue via Foreman
-If you don't need auto retry and helpers you can use `Foreman` for bare flow,
+If you don't need retry flow and high-level helpers you can use `Foreman` for bare flow,
 but still with rate limiting support:
 ```python
 import asyncio